 Until a 1948 Supreme Court ruling, the five major Hollywood studios controlled the entire movie business, from production to distribution.
 The studios contracted performers and paid them a salary.
-The performers worked five days a week like anyone else.
-When one film wrapped, they moved to another.
+The performers worked long days, five days a week.
+If a film wrapped at lunch, they ate then began another.
 Thus, films like Three on a Match came stock-piled with current and future stars.

-The story begins in the fall of 1919.
-The film sets the time with what's now a common device, a montage of newspaper headlines.
+The story opens with a montage of newspaper headlines.
 Jack Dempsey wins the world heavyweight title.
 Prohibition passes.
-Woman's suffrage passes.
+Women’s suffrage passes.
 Then, a smaller article.
-The New York City schools are set to reopen after summer vacation.
+The New York City schools reopen after summer vacation.

 Cut to Public School 64.
 The camera pans back to reveal a schoolyard teaming with children.
 Hundreds of them.
 Were they not twirling about, playing on slides and swings, it would pass for a prison yard.
 Here, we meet three pre-teen girls.

-Mary is an exhibitionist.
-She doesn't mind her bloomers showing while she's playing on the swing or the attention it gets from the boys.
+Exhibitionist Mary doesn’t mind her bloomers showing while she’s playing on the swing or the attention it garners from the boys.
 Much to the chagrin of class-beauty Vivian.
 When Mary skips class to smoke cigarettes with some boys, Vivian wants to tell on her.
-She's dissuaded by studious Ruth.
+Studious Ruth dissuades her.

 Time passes with more headlines.
-The girls are set to graduate.
+The girls prepare to graduate.
 Ruth is valedictorian.
 Vivian is voted most popular.
-Mary’s been in so much trouble, she’s almost held back.
+Mary’s racked up so much trouble, she’s almost held back.

 After the ceremony, Ruth and Vivian talk about their futures.
 Ruth’s family can’t afford her going to high school, so she’s off to secretarial school so she might get a job.
 Vivian, however, is off to an exclusive boarding school.
 They both wonder what will become of Mary.

 Now it’s 1930.
-Mary sits in a beauty parlor getting her hair done.
-She’s telling her beautician how she ran into Ruth earlier that day and how she hasn’t seen her since their days at Public School 64.
-Vivian is at the same beauty parlor and overhears Mary’s mention of Public School 64.
-Reunited, the three women meet for lunch.
+Mary sits in a beauty parlor telling her beautician how she ran into Ruth earlier that day and how she hasn’t seen her since their days at Public School 64.
+Vivian, at the same beauty parlor, overhears Mary’s mention of Public School 64.
+Reunited, the three women have lunch.

 Something I love about the pictures of this era.
-Running just over an hour, they had to be efficient.
-Here, we get ten years of backstory and characterization in under five minutes.
+Running just over an hour, efficiency was paramount.
+Here, they cram ten years of backstory and characterization into ten minutes.

-At lunch, the girls catch up.
-We learn Mary has turned her life around and is now an actress who’s just gotten her first break.
+The girls catch up at lunch.
+Mary, now a stage actress, has just landed her first break.
 Ruth is working as a secretary.
 Vivian has married a wealthy lawyer and has a three-year-old son.
 Mary and Ruth envy Vivian.
-But Vivian is restless and bored with her life.
+But Vivian appears restless and bored with her life.

-Some days later, Vivian talks her husband, Robert, into letting her travel with their son to Europe.
-Robert agrees, but not without some reluctance.
-The night they're set to sail, he sees her off.
-After he leaves, Vivian runs into Mary, who’s now a bona-fide stage star.
-Mary’s there seeing another friend off.
-Vivian has the ship's stewardess watch her son and joins Mary's party.
-She drinks and flirts with a young rake named Michael.
+After he leaves, but before the ship sails, Vivian runs into Mary, who’s now a bona fide stage star.
+Mary, there to see a friend off, invites Vivian to a party.
+Vivian has the ship’s stewardess watch her son and joins Mary’s party, where she drinks and flirts with a young rake named Michael.
 Before the ship leaves port, Vivian takes her son and debarks with Michael.